missKatiaPunter/flask-tut/README.md

 python --version
 ```

-## Setup

-Clone the repository to your local machine:
+## Cloning the repository to your local machine

 ### Clonining with SSH set up